 For 100+ years Women’s Wear Daily has been the daily media of record for the global women’s and men’s fashion, retail and beauty communities, while also keeping informed the consumer media that cover the market.
 Often referred to as “the fashion bible,” WWD provides a balance of timely, credible business news and key fashion trends.

 The American Society of Cinematographers was founded in Hollywood in 1919 with the purpose of advancing the art and science of cinematography and bringing cinematographers together to exchange ideas, discuss techniques and promote the motion picture as an art form — a mission that continues today.

 British Cinematographer Magazine was started with nothing but a simple idea: to celebrate the work of cinematographers – those creative artists who collaborate with directors and play the pivotal role of bringing their visions, and their scripts, to life as moving images.
 We passionately believed, in our hearts and minds, that cinematography would prove an interesting, rewarding and uplifting endeavour.

-Hurlbut Academy Blog was created to educate and inspire one filmmaker at a time.
+Hurlbut Filmmakers Academy was created to educate and inspire one filmmaker at a time.
 It began as a way for DOP Shane Hurlbut to share his many years of experience, his pioneering spirit with new cutting-edge technologies and practical product knowledge on both commercial and feature films.

-Reddit Cinematography is a forum dedicated to becoming an active resource for cinematographers of all skill levels.
+Reddit: Cinematography is a forum dedicated to becoming an active resource for cinematographers of all skill levels.

 The International Cinematographers Guild (ICG) represents the most talented camera professionals and publicists in the world.
 The technicians and artisans in the ICG are the creators of the visual images on the big screen, the television screen and our computer screen.
 This is the official website and magazine of the ICG.